 Musicians have always taken inspiration from the richly varied soundscapes of nature.
-Violinist Timothy Chooi and pianist Carlos Avila present a dynamic program of works that recall the radiant beauty of nature.
+Violinist Timothy Chooi and Pianist Serhiy Salov present a dynamic program of works that recall the radiant beauty of nature.

 Powerful and finely nuanced interpretations, sumptuous sonorities, and a compelling stage presence are just a few of the hallmarks of internationally acclaimed violinist Timothy Chooi.
 A popular soloist and recitalist, he is sought after as much for his passionate performances as for his wide-ranging repertoire.
 Recent honors include Second Prize, Belgium’s world-renowned 2019 Queen Elisabeth Competition, First Prize, the 2018 Joseph Joachim International Violin Competition in Germany, and the First Prize, the 2018 Schadt Violin Competition in the USA, In 2018 Chooi also won the ‘Prix Yves Paternot’ of Switzerland’s Verbier Festival, a prize which recognizes the most promising and accomplished musician of the annual Academy for young professional musicians, earning Chooi his future debut as a solo artist in the 2022 Verbier Festival.

 Future engagements include returns to the Toronto Symphony Orchestra with Peter Oundjian, Montreal Symphony Orchestra, National Arts Centre Orchestra Ottawa, and the Belgian National Orchestra, as well as his debuts with the Chicago Symphony Orchestra, DSO Berlin, Brandenburgisches Staatsorchester Frankfurt, Saarländisches Staatsorchester, and the Sichuan Symphony Orchestra.
 Upcoming recitals see Chooi performing in cities worldwide, including a European tour with Anne-Sophie Mutter.